brianhanifin/Home-Assistant-Config/README.md

 Inovelli z-wave devices are high quality and they really care about our niche community.
 The red series switches handle double, triple, quadruple, and event quintuple click events.
 These even have a led light strip on the right side which we use different color and animations to indicate the state of things around the house.

 #### Project ideas
-1. **Multi-click actions!** 2x click to turn on/off the bright floor lamp, 3x click to turn on/off the floor fan, 4x click to activate your "goodnight" scene, 5x click to activate guest mode on your way to answer the door!<br>
+1. **Multi-click actions!** 2x click to turn on/off the bright floor lamp, 3x click to turn on/off the floor fan, 4x click to activate your "good night" scene, 5x click to activate guest mode on your way to answer the door!<br>
 *See my automation: [automations/buttons/zwjs_button_click.yaml](https://github.com/brianhanifin/Home-Assistant-Config/blob/master/automations/buttons/zwjs_button_click.yaml)*
 2. **House status indicator** Use the LED strip to indicate when the garage is open, or the alarm is disarmed.<br>
 *See my article: "[Inovelli red series status LED update](https://brianhanifin.com/posts/inovelli-red-series-status-led-update/)"*

 ### Philips hue bulbs
-Device recommendations: [starter Kit](https://amzn.to/37AqeTq) (3 color bulbs, battery dimmer, & hub)
+Device recommendations: [starter Kit](https://amzn.to/37AqeTq) (3 color bulbs, battery button, & hub)

 The Hue ecosystem is easy to get setup with Home Assistant.
 We primarily use their tunable white bulbs for plug in floor and table lamps, but we do have 9 colored bulbs in our dining room chandelier for holiday fun.